If you are in debt then a Debt Agreement may be a solution for you. Fox Symes is the largest provider of Debt Solutions in Australia.

 All unsecured creditors have the right to vote.
 A secured creditor can only vote on any unsecured part of their debt.
 For example if you have a secured car loan for which you owe $24,500 and your car is valued at $19,000 then the secured creditor has the right to vote on the unsecured portion of this debt.
 In this example it is $5,500.
 This is because the value of your car is less than the amount you owe and that portion, or shortfall, is deemed to be an unsecured debt.

-What if a creditor does not vote or decides to vote against my Debt Agreement Proposal?
+What if a creditor does not vote or decides to vote against my proposal?

-Can you guarantee that my creditors will accept my Debt Agreement Proposal?
+Can you guarantee that my creditors will accept my proposal?

-What happens if my Debt Agreement Proposal is accepted by my creditors?
+What happens if my proposal is accepted by my creditors?

 While a Debt Agreement is in force, an unsecured creditor cannot take any action against you or your property.
 You will be released from your provable unsecured debts once you have completed all payments under the Debt Agreement.

-What happens if my creditors reject my Debt Agreement Proposal?
+What happens if my creditors reject my proposal?

 Fox Symes is the largest provider of debt solutions to individuals and businesses in Australia.
 Fox Symes helps over 100,000 Australians each year resolve their debt and take financial control.